Business Immigration

 Why This Emergency Happens and Its Legal Implications

-Expats often delay exchanges due to long IMT appointment waits (up to 3-6 months) or overlooking expiry dates amid relocation chaos.
-For non-EU drivers, you can typically drive on your foreign license for 185 days post-residency or up to 2 years under bilateral agreements (e.g., OECD countries like the US or post-Brexit UK).
-EU/EEA licenses last until expiry.
+Expats often delay exchanges due to long IMT appointment waits (still commonly 3-6 months or more) or overlooking expiry dates amid relocation chaos.
+For non-EU drivers from countries with bilateral agreements (e.g., OECD members like the US, or post-Brexit UK, Brazil, etc.), you can typically drive on your foreign license for 185 days as a non-resident, but residents must exchange within 2 years of taking up residence.

 If it expires:

-• You Can't Exchange It Directly: IMT demands a valid license for swaps.
-An expired one invalidates the process.
+• You Can't Exchange It Directly: IMT requires the foreign license to be valid (not expired, suspended, or revoked) for a straightforward swap.
+An expired one invalidates the simple exchange process.

-• Age and Type Factors: If you're over 60 or your license lacks an expiry (common in some countries), mandatory exchange timelines tighten.
+• Age and Type Factors: If you're over 60 or your license lacks an expiry date (common in some countries), mandatory exchange timelines tighten, often requiring it within 2 years of residency.

-In emergencies, like needing to commute or handle family matters, prioritize safety—opt for rideshares, public transit, or taxis while sorting it out.
+In emergencies—like needing to commute or handle family matters—prioritize safety: opt for rideshares (Uber, Bolt), public transit, or taxis while sorting it out.

 Immediate Steps in an Emergency Situation